rdtclark/daily-pager/README.md

 AWS S3 for PDF file storage in production
 Postgresql

+# Database Diagram

 # Hosting
 Using Dokku and a Digital Ocean VPS

-## Ruby Gems worth highlighting
+## Notable Gems
 - prawn for pdf generation
--
+- pdf-inspector for testing PDF output
+- acts-as-taggable-array-on for fast tagging using postgresql array columns
 - clearance for authentication
--

 # Basic Overview